 The CMS landscape encompasses a great deal of options and finding the appropriate CMS for you organization will depend on a set of criteria including your content strategy, your transactional and security requirements, your budget, the size and spread of your audience, your editorial and technical capabilities just to mention a few.
-At Base22, we work mainly with IBM’s portfolio (WebSphere portal + Web Content Manager) and Liferay DXP, nonetheless the following design principles and lessons apply for most CMS platforms.
+At Base22, we work mainly with HCL & IBM’s portfolio (WebSphere portal + Web Content Manager) and Liferay DXP, among other digital platforms.
+Nonetheless the following design principles and lessons apply for most CMS platforms.

 1. Wear Your Architect’s Hat

 Depending on the context, a designer’s mindset may shift from being a facilitator, to being a curator, a storyteller, and an architect – just to mention a few.
 These mindsets are not mutually exclusive, so designers might use more than one if necessary.
 When it comes to CMS work, designing from an architectural mindset isn’t just necessary, it’s convenient.

 What do I mean by designing from an architects’ mindset?
 Ryan Cramer in his article Design for CMS-Powered Web sites explains it with the following analogy: when architects design buildings they ought to consider how the space will suit and foster users’ future needs, therefore they create space structures in a way that can accommodate a variety of arrangements and purposes.
 In the same way, when designing for a CMS, designers need to consider the dynamic nature of site’s content, and the variety of publishing needs the organization may have over time.